centrifugal/centrifugo/docs/content/server/protocol.md

 The tip whether or not connection must be refreshed comes in reply to `connect` command shown above - fields `expires`, `expired` and `ttl`.

 When client connection expire mechanism is on the value of field `expires` in connect reply is `true`.
 In this case client implementation should look at `ttl` value which is seconds left until connection will be considered expired.
 Client must send `refresh` command after this `ttl` seconds.
-Server gives client a configured window to refresh credentials after `ttl` passed and then closes connection if client have not updated its credentials. `expired` field set to `true` when client connection already expired.
-In this case client should immediately send `refresh` command to update credentials.
+Server gives client a configured window to refresh token after `ttl` passed and then closes connection if client have not updated its token. `expired` field set to `true` when client connection already expired.
+In this case client should immediately send `refresh` command to update token.
 And after doing this it can work the usual way.

 ### RPC-like calls: publish, history, presence